GlobalyHub/Task-Assessments/Mobile React Native Task.md

 # Software Engineer (Mobile) - React Native Task
-Please attempt the following assessment and share with us your Github or any repository that you use to complete your task at careers@introcept.co
+Please attempt the following assessment and share your task repository by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.

 ## Task
 Write a simple application in react (or react native) that can take